openhab/openhab-addons/bundles/org.openhab.binding.fineoffsetweatherstation/README.md

 | piezo-rain-week                       | Number:Length                 | R          | Piezo - Rainfall this Week                     |
 | piezo-rain-month                      | Number:Length                 | R          | Piezo - Rainfall this Month                    |
 | piezo-rain-year                       | Number:Length                 | R          | Piezo - Rainfall this Year                     |

+NOTE: Not every gateway provides all available data, even if they are displayed in the WS-View app.
+Especially the channels `temperature-dew-point` or `temperature-wind-chill` are derived from other measured values.

 ### `sensor` Channels